webpack-contrib/sass-loader/README.md

 ### Imports

 webpack provides an [advanced mechanism to resolve files](https://webpack.js.org/concepts/module-resolution/).
-The sass-loader uses node-sass' custom importer feature to pass all queries to the webpack resolving engine.
+The sass-loader uses Sass's custom importer feature to pass all queries to the webpack resolving engine.
 Thus you can import your Sass modules from `node_modules`.
 Just prepend them with a `~` to tell webpack that this is not a relative import:

 ```css
 @import "~bootstrap/dist/css/bootstrap";